chenchen6/ComfyUI-ZImage-I2L/README.md

 | Z-Image Image-to-LoRA |main node for training lora|
 | Z-Image LoRA Apply (Instant) |replace the original lora model|

-!!If "Z-Image LoRA Apply (Instant)" don't work, disconnect the pipeline, and chage to original one.
+!!If "Z-Image LoRA Apply (Instant)" doesn't work, disconnect the pipeline, and change to original one.

 ## MODEL
 Models will be automatically downloaded from ModelScope on first run